c-riddoch/training/README.md

 ## Welcome
 Hello, welcome to this training repo.
-Please use this to practice using GitHub.
+Please feel free to use this to practice using GitHub.
 I don't mind if you break it.

 ## Workshop notes